censorship-no-archive/ceno1/doc/CENOProtocol.md

 1. The URL in the case of a GET request
 2. The URL and POST body (as JSON) in the case of a POST/PUT request.
 E.g. `[POST website.com/path {"hello": "world"}]`
-3. The literal response to a request-maker in the case of a `write` (respond) mesage.
+3. The literal response to a request-maker in the case of a `write` (respond) message.

 ## Special Notes

 ### Special Headers

-Every response written by CENO client should have a `X-CENO-Proxy` header set with the value `yxorP-oNeC-X`.
+Every response written by CENO client (CC) should have a `X-CENO-Proxy` header set with the value `yxorP-oNeC-X`.

 ## Protocol

 The cases described here do not account for interaction with the User requesting a page.
-We assume that CENO client will continue to serve a "please wait" page until it has received a bundle, and that it serves the bundle once it has been received and a request for it arrives.
+We assume that CENO Client will continue to serve a "please wait" page until it has received a bundle, and that it serves the bundle once it has been received and a request for it arrives.